Skip to content

 #Advanced Solutions for Persistent Crashes

-If the quick fixes didn’t resolve the issue, try these more advanced solutions:
+If the quick fixes didn’t resolve the issue, escalate through these in order: official Steam and 2K options first, community tools last.

 Check For Game Patches